Infertile patients cannot afford to wait for treatment while their eggs get older.

 Video of Dr. Silber discussing Egg and Ovary Banking to Preserve Fertility

-We can now freeze and thaw, and even refreeze and rethaw, with impunity, using this new protocol from Dr. Masashige Kuwayama from the Kato Clinic in Tokyo.
+We can now freeze and thaw, and even refreeze and re-thaw, with impunity, using this new protocol from Dr. Masashige Kuwayama from Tokyo.
 With conventional “slow freezing,” the temperature of the embryo goes down at precisely 0.3°C per minute.
 With vitrification (using four times the concentration of antifreeze, or cryoprotectant), the temperature is dropped at 23,000 degrees C° per minute, that is 70,000 times faster.
 At that speed of cooling, and at that concentration of antifreeze, ice crystals simply cannot form.

 Of course, it is not quite as simple as it might sound.
-Such high concentrations of antifreeze, in a few minutes, could be toxic to cells.
-Therefore, the embryos (or eggs) must first be placed in lower concentrations of antifreeze (and sucrose to draw some water out), and then left in high concentrations only for less than a minute before instantaneous freezing.
-Then when the time comes to thaw the embryo, it must be instantaneously warmed, immediately taken out of the high concentration of antifreeze, and then placed into a solution with lower concentration, in order to avoid antifreeze toxicity.
+Such high concentrations of antifreeze, in a few minutes, could be toxic to cells due to osmotic shifts.
+Therefore, the embryos (or eggs) must first be placed in lower concentrations of antifreeze (and sucrose to draw some water out) and then left in high concentrations only for less than a minute before instantaneous freezing.
+Then when the time comes to thaw the embryo, it must be instantaneously warmed, immediately taken out of the high concentration of antifreeze, and then placed into a solution with a lower concentration, in order to avoid antifreeze osmotic toxicity.
 This requires more skill than conventional freezing, but it is faster, cheaper, and most importantly, avoids almost all freezing damage to either eggs or embryos.
-Such a reliable method of embryo freezing gives the IVF program much greater ability to avoid dangerous multiple pregnancy, and makes scheduling for procedures like egg donation simpler for the patient.
+Such a reliable method of embryo freezing gives the IVF program much greater ability to avoid dangerous multiple pregnancies, and makes scheduling for procedures like egg donation simpler for the patient.

 Using this vitrification technique for freezing, we can reliably preserve eggs as well as embryos so that the pregnancy rate is no different than if the eggs or embryos had never been frozen.
 This allows us to preserve the fertility of young women for the future if they wish to delay childbearing, but not lose their fertility as they age.